jtfox142/OS-1/README.md

 I do not know of any outstanding problems with my code.
 During my testing, it seemed to compile, run, and terminate just as it should.

 For a brief while, I had a small problem where certain flag inputs would cause the parent to terminate before the final child.
 I added a waitpid function at the end that looks for the final process id, and I haven't experienced any more trouble.

+MADE BY JACOB (JT) FOX
+9/11/2023